serhiinkh/node-hmr/README.md

 ```

 ## Limitations
-In some cases HMR may not work correctly with libraries which using some internal caching storage
+In some cases, HMR may not work correctly with libraries which using some internal caching storage
 Mongoose is the example of one.
-If you see this error message ```Cannot overwrite `User` model once compiled``` the workaround could be add following syntax to each model declaration, but in this case changes to the model will not be 'hot reloaded'.
+If you see this error message ```Cannot overwrite `User` model once compiled``` the workaround could be add the following syntax to each model declaration, but in this case changes to the model will not be 'hot reloaded'.
 ```js
 module.exports = mongoose.models.Users || mongoose.model('Users', UsersSchema);
 ```